eheyne/donut/README.md

 To run the tests:  `npm test`

+To run the tests continuously as you make changes: `npm run keepalivetest

 To serve a demo page: `npm run serve`

 To run jshint: `npm run lint`